BPS in the news

 City of Portland seeks help with its LGBTQ+ Historic Sites Project

 "Both the National Park Service and the Oregon State Historic Preservation Office have awarded Portland’s Bureau of Planning and Sustainability with grants to expand its LGBTQ+ Historic Sites Project.
-Now, PBPS is calling on Portlanders to help with the project by sharing their own knowledge of LGBTQ+ spaces in the city."
+Now, BPS is calling on Portlanders to help with the project by sharing their own knowledge of LGBTQ+ spaces in the city."

 Mentions: LGBTQ+ Historic Sites Project